AdobeDocs/experience-manager-64.en/help/mobile/aem-mobile.md

 >[!NOTE]
 >
->If you are not using AEM as your content managment source, see [AEM Mobile On-Demand Services Help](https://helpx.adobe.com/digital-publishing-solution/topics.html).
+>If you are not using AEM as your content management source, see [AEM Mobile On-Demand Services Help](https://helpx.adobe.com/digital-publishing-solution/topics.html).

 ## AEM Administrator {#aem-administrator}